5 Glossier Black Friday Sale Deals Worth Taking A Thanksgiving Break To Score

 Lash Slick + Boy Brow

 Feathery lashes and fluffy brows: The foundation of any minimal makeup look.
-This dynamic duo gets you two Glossier fan-fave products that allow you to spend less time on your face and more time taking on the world.
+This dynamic pairing of two Glossier fan-fave products allows you to spend less time on your face and more time taking on the world.

 Feathery lashes and fluffy brows: The foundation of any minimal makeup look.
-This dynamic duo gets you two Glossier fan-fave products that allow you to spend less time on your face and more time taking on the world.
+This dynamic pairing of two Glossier fan-fave products allows you to spend less time on your face and more time taking on the world.

 Milky Jelly Cleanser + Super Bounce + Priming Moisturizer Rich + Moon Mask